-Nationally ranked among the top 10 gastroenterology programs in the country by U.S. News & World Report, our team of pediatric gastroenterologists and hepatologists care for children with problems of the gastrointestinal tract.
+Nationally ranked among the top pediatric gastroenterology programs in the country by U.S. News & World Report, our team of pediatric gastroenterologists and hepatologists care for children with problems of the gastrointestinal tract.
 We take care of children with a variety of gastroenterological conditions involving organs in the digestive system, including the esophagus, stomach, large bowel, small bowel, liver, gallbladder and pancreas.

 We see children on Cleveland Clinic's main campus in the Crile Building on the 11th floor (A111) as well as at a number of our family health centers and community hospitals.
+In collaboration with MetroHealth Medical Center, we also see patients at their main campus, 2500 MetroHealth Drive, Cleveland.

 Additional valuable resources for families: